scattervideo/MarineBatteryMonitor/README.md

    * Wired **inline with the +5 V output** of the DC-DC converter.
    * When pressed **ON** (latched), 5 V passes to the ESP32 VIN pin.
    * When pressed **OFF**, the circuit opens and fully powers down the system.
+   * Add a small hole in printed case cover to see ESP32 power LED.

 ### 🔧 Wiring Summary